Invincible is a typical modern French pear, with a sweet and juicy flesh, and a hint of violet.

-Invincible is one of a small number of pear varieties that are not fully compatible with some Quince rootstocks, which are widely used for controlling the height of pear trees.
-Therefore we sometimes use an "inter-stem" of a different but compatible pear variety, so you may two graft unions at the base of the stem.
+Invincible is one of a small number of pear varieties that are not fully compatible with some of the Quince rootstocks, which are widely used for controlling the height of pear trees.
+Therefore we sometimes use an "inter-stem" of a different but compatible pear variety, so you may notice two graft unions at the base of the stem.

 Invincible was introduced by the Delbard nursery, France.
 It is sometimes known as Fertilia.